Azure/azure-ulib-c/samples/ipc_hardware_update/README.md

 2. **Producers**: The emulators that will expose the display interface.
 Those are the codes in the `producers` directory.
 3. **OS**: This is the glue between producer and consumer, it create an instance of the IPC, install and uninstall the producers and consumers.
 To test the IPC, the OS calls  `my_consumer_do_display()` in the consumer that will try to use the display interface cleaning the screen and print a couple of messages.

-To demo the update, this sample contains 2 producers, *Contoso* and *Fabrikan*.
+To demo a modular update, this sample contains 2 producers, *Contoso* and *Fabrikan*.
 Both expose the same interface display version 1.

 At the beginning, the OS install Contoso's emulator that publish the display v1 interface by calling `contoso_display_20x4_1_create()`.
 From that point, the interface display v1 is available in the IPC and any other component can start to use it.